doltlabs/doltlabs-dbstore/README.md

 ## Support

-For support, please feel free to open an issue on our [GitHub Issues Page](https://github.com/DoltLabs/doltvault/issues) or reach out via email at **support@doltlabs.in**.
+For support, please feel free to open an issue on our [GitHub Issues Page]([https://github.com/DoltLabs/doltvault](https://github.com/doltlabs/dolt-dbstore/issues) or reach out via email at **contactus@doltlabs.in**.